kallaway/100-days-of-code/r1-log.md

 Today's Progress: I did watchandcode, course is going well and I did until version 5.
 I studied git and created repository for watchandcode.

 Feelings: I am always trying to study and I am neglecting some things in my life.
 I need to reorganize my daily routine better.

+Day 34: January 6, 2020

+Today's Progress: I am doing todo app and trying to complete Git course on udacity.

+Feelings: I have been so sleepy and stressful today, I slept like 30 minutes; I couldn't focus when I study.
+I did yoga and some meditation.
+I will work better tomorrow.